Close Give Feedback

 May 2013

-Q. Our house colour will be either Resene Tea or Resene Quarter Friar Grey with either Resene Tapa or Resene Triple Sea Fog for gutters.
+Q. Our house colour will be either Resene Tea or Resene Quarter Friar Greystone with either Resene Tapa or Resene Triple Sea Fog for gutters.
 What roof colour would be better - Resene Charcoal or Resene New Denim Blue?
 We look down on the metal carport roof from the road and the house roof is tiled but we want them both the same.

 A. You have two distinct colour options and I can see them working like this…

-Resene Tea with Resene Tapa for the gutters and Resene Squall for the roof (this colour picks up the greenish undertone from the Resene Tapa so it relates well), or Resene Quarter Friar Grey with Resene Triple Sea Fog for the gutters and Resene Grey Friars for the roof.
+Resene Tea with Resene Tapa for the gutters and Resene Squall for the roof (this colour picks up the greenish undertone from the Resene Tapa so it relates well), or Resene Quarter Friar Greystone with Resene Triple Sea Fog for the gutters and Resene Grey Friars for the roof.

-The Resene Quarter Friar Grey is too grey toned to work with Resene New Denim Blue as they seem to cancel each other out.
+The Resene Quarter Friar Greystone is too grey toned to work with Resene New Denim Blue as they seem to cancel each other out.
 And if you try to use the Resene Triple Sea Fog with the Resene Tea instead of the Resene Tapa it too looks too grey and doesn't quite sit right with either Resene Grey Friar roof or Resene New Denim Roof hence the suggestion to use the Resene Squall.

 Resene Tea